Florida-Poly/FPUVPNconnect/README.md

 2. Extract ```tar -xvzf openconnect-8.10.tar.gz ```
 3. Copy install.sh from this repository into the directory and run it to install openconnect.
 4. Run ```./fpuvpn.sh``` to connect.

+# Contribute
+This is an open source project.
+[Help make it better.](https://github.com/Florida-Poly/FPUVPNconnect/pull/new/master)